krzysk1/bleriot/README.md

 # bleriot
-This is free add-on for aerofly FS4 developed by Krzysztof Kaniewski
+This is free add-on for aerofly FS4 created by Krzysztof Kaniewski

 The Blériot XI is the aircraft that was used by Louis Blériot on 25 July 1909 to make the first flight across the English Channel made in a heavier-than-air aircraft.